October 13, 2006

 But the neighborhood friend never actually saw, herself, any FBI vehicles heading up the driveway to the pale yellow house.
 And, as the woman’s daughter knew, that was the same home that was broadcasting unsecured Wi-Fi to the whole block — hardly the signal you would expect to be coming from the lair of a phenom computer hacker.
 The boy who lived there was more likely to be terrified of even accidentally breaking the law.

 Still, it wasn’t impossible.
 It was just one of those special stories that Nancy told people about her son, the one who wouldn’t speak for himself, and was always in a panic over something.
-So what if she maybe embellished things, now and then; people would have to take her word for it.
+Maybe she did embellish things, now and then.
+But people would have to take her word for it.